List of municipalities in Indiana

 Indiana is a state located in the Midwestern United States.
 As of the 2021 census estimate, the state had 6,805,985 residents.
 There are 569 municipalities.

 Under Indiana law, a municipality must have a minimum of 2,000 people to incorporate as a city.
-Except as noted, all cities are "third-class" cities with a seven-member city council and an elected clerk-treasurer.
-"Second-class" cities had a population of at least 35,000 and up to 600,000 at time of designation, and have a nine-member city council and an elected clerk.
+Except as noted, all cities are "third-class" cities with a five or seven-member city council and an elected clerk-treasurer.
+"Second-class" cities had a population of at least 34,000 and up to 600,000 at time of designation, and have a nine-member city council and an elected clerk.
 Indianapolis is the only "first-class" city in Indiana under state law, making it subject to a consolidated city-county government known as Unigov.
 A town is differentiated from a city in that a town can not become a city until it has a population of at least 2,000.
 The form of government is also different from that of a city in that the council is both the legislative and executive branches of government.
 The mayor is selected by the council from within its ranks and operates as a first among equals.